Industry Reports and Presentations

 Fuels are constantly improving thanks to research and innovation.
 Some of the improvements in recent years include:

-Heating oil is a clean, efficient and cost-effective way to heat a home.
+Heating oil is an efficient and cost-effective way to heat a home.
 Heating oil is part of the “distillate fuel oil” product family, which includes heating oils and diesel fuel.
 It boils in the range of 150°C to 400°C and is intended for use in most atomizing-type burner applications.
 This type of fuel oil is used in most domestic burners (furnaces and boilers) to heat our homes.
 In Canada, heating oil use is mostly concentrated in Ontario, Québec and Atlantic Canada, and domestic consumption is about 2 billion litres per year.

 Asphalt is a component of crude oil that can be separated by distillation, generally under vacuum.
 Asphalt is principally used as a binder for gravel to form asphalt concrete, which is used for paving roads.
 Asphalt pavement material is commonly composed of 5 per cent asphalt and 95 per cent aggregates (stone, sand, and gravel).
 Due to its highly viscous nature, asphalt must be heated so that it can be mixed with the aggregates at the asphalt mixing plant.
 Roofing shingles and roofing sealants account for most of the remaining asphalt consumption.
 The widespread use of asphalt relies on its remarkable waterproofing and binding properties.
 The hard surfaces of roads, for example, depend on the ability of asphalt to cement together aggregates of stone and sand.